08/10/2021 by Mr Mohammad Shirkavand and Ms Atieh Jafar Nazari

 Mohammad Reza Shajarian was so prominent on the world stage that the largest international organizations and art centers would insert a mention of the titles he received in biographical notices: for instance, he holds the most famous Persian original music artist honor through the Asian Association website, was selected as one of the top 50 voices in the world at the National Public Radio (NPR), and is considered one of the most influential music artists in the world by the Vancouver Sun newspaper.

 Mohammad Reza Shajarian was also the greatest master of Persian traditional music.
 He strove to raise the profile of the music of his land and introduce its culture, feelings, and art beyond its national borders.
-He did a transcendent service to patriotic music, received numerous awards for his efforts such as the UNESCO Picasso Medal, the UNESCO Honorary Diploma, the Beta from Stanford University, the UNESCO Mozart Prize, the Chevalier des Arts et des Lettres honor from France, the High Prize for Art for Peace, and the Aga Khan Foundation Patron’s Award for his “contribution to the musical heritage of humanity”1 .
+He did a transcendent service to patriotic music, received numerous awards for his efforts such as the UNESCO Picasso Medal, the UNESCO Mozart Medal, the UNESCO Honorary Diploma, the Bita Prize for Persian Art from Stanford University,the French Chevalier des Arts et des Lettres, the High Prize for Art for Peace, and the Aga Khan Foundation Patron’s Award for his “contribution to the musical heritage of humanity”1 .
 He was perhaps the only artist to inject the essence of Persian music and songs into the world’s heart through his voice.

 The marriage of Mohammad Reza Shajarian and Miss Farkhondeh Golafshan in Quchan lasted for thirty years.
 Together, they had three daughters and a son, Homayoun, who is also an artist as remarkable as his father.
 They have delivered great performances together over the years.